Bylaws of the West

 District.
 The following By-Laws are Supplementary to the Act.

-The Annual District Meeting shall be held in May
+The Annual District Meeting shall be held once annually

-Monday at 6:30 P.M. prior to the first day of June.
+date at 7:00 P.M. prior to the first day of July.

 2. Special Meetings of the District may be